John Howard (bishop)

 Samuel Johnson "John" Howard (born September 8, 1951) was the eighth bishop of the Diocese of Florida in the U.S. Episcopal Church.
 Howard was elected bishop coadjutor on May 16, 2003, and entered office on January 29, 2004.
 He retired on October 31, 2023.
+He was released from ordained ministry in the Episcopal Church in 2025.

 Early career

 Howard was born on September 8, 1951 in North Carolina.
 He is a 1973 graduate of Williams College in Williamstown, Massachusetts, and has been married to his wife, Martha Marie, since 1974.
 They have two grown sons, Augustus and Charles.

 Howard graduated from the Wake Forest University School of Law in Winston-Salem, North Carolina, in 1976.
 He practiced law in Raleigh, North Carolina, from 1976 to 1986.
 He also worked on the staff of the Commerce Committee of the United States Senate.

 Religious career

 Howard changed his career by returning to school and graduating from Virginia Theological Seminary in Alexandria, Virginia, with a Master of Divinity degree.
 He was ordained as a deacon in June 1989 and a year later was ordained as a priest.
 His first position was assistant to the rector of the Church of the Holy Comforter in Charlotte, North Carolina, then rector of St. James' Episcopal Church in Charleston, South Carolina.

 Howard served as vicar of Trinity Church Wall Street from December 1997 until going to Florida in 2003.

 Howard served as Bishop of Florida until his retirement in October 2023.
-In 2024, it was revealed that Howard would face a disciplinary hearing under Title IV of The Episcopal Church for alleged discrimination against LGBTQ+ clergy and lay people in the Diocese of Florida and alleged financial impropriety during his time as bishop.
-The hearing was scheduled to begin on April 30, 2025.